-Lien claimants who haven’t directly contracted with the owner (i.e., subcontractors, laborers, or suppliers) must file a Notice of Right to Lien within 8 days of first furnishing to preserve their lien rights.
-You can check out the Notice of Right to Lien form for Oregon jobs here.
+Lien claimants who haven’t directly contracted with the owner (i.e., subcontractors, laborers, or suppliers) must send a Notice of Right to Lien within 8 days of first furnishing to preserve their lien rights.
+Learn how to send notice in Oregon.

 Lien claimants with a direct contract with the owner (known as “original contractors” in Oregon) do not have to send preliminary notice to preserve their lien rights; however, original contractors working on “residential structures” worth over $2,000 do have to file what’s known as an Information Notice to Owner within 75 days of job completion.

-In Washington, subcontractors who provided “professional services, materials, or equipment” are required to send preliminary notice (via a “Notice to Owner” document) to the property owner 60 days from first delivering materials.
+In Washington, subcontractors who provided “professional services, materials, or equipment” are required to send preliminary notice to the property owner 60 days from first delivering materials.
 Note that this excludes those who only provided labor; according to Washington RCW 60.04.031, “laborers on the project may claim a lien without sending notice.”

 So, are you required to send preliminary notice in the state of Washington to preserve your lien rights?
 Put simply, it depends.
 Contact Northwest Lien to ensure you’re filing and sending the correct documents for your unique situation.

-Now that we’ve covered preliminary notice, let’s examine notice of intent.
+Now that we’ve covered preliminary notice, let’s examine the Notice of Intent.